shrideio/shoebox/README.md

     - Discard changes: `ctrl` + `x`, `n`
     - Cancel: `ctrl` + `x`, `ctrl` + `c`

-- Export your domain name as an environment varaible
+- Export your domain name as an environment variable
     > Dont foget to replace `yourdomain.com` with the actual domain name
     ```
     $ export YOUR_DOMAIN_COM=yourdomain.com